sashinpivotal/cnd-instructor-lab-notes/README.md

 ## Deployment Pipelines

-### Talking poijnts
+### Talking poijnts (used by Mike G.)

-- why we do this before we write complete code
+- Why we do this lab before we write complete code
    - dpeloyment is hard, we want minimum complication
-   - get process done earlier
+   - get deployment process taken care of earlier
-   - cant solve process with techn
+   - cant solve process issues with technology
-- what ci mean to you?
+- What CI mean to you?
    - humana uses azure devops
-- trvais
+- Travis
-   - concept is important, we dn't care which ci tool to use
+   - concept is important, we dn't care which CI tool you use
-- wgat cd mean to you?
+- What CD mean to you?
-   - deploument to production is bs decision not eng decision?
+   - deploument to production is business decision not Eng decision
    - dep to prod is risky, user segregation
-   - push button prod
    - github example, users, cost vs risk, regulartory constraint

 ### Tips